charlottesmith0308/amazon-secondary-forest/README.md

 ### Required Packages
 Packages were managed using Anaconda and were installed with conda or conda-forge.

+- cv2
 - gdal
-- cv2
+- glob
 - numpy
+- os
 - pandas
-- os
-- glob
+- sys

 ### Running Scripts
 1. Upload raw mapbiomas data using winscp or equivalent